Alfresco/alfresco-ng2-components/docs/release-notes/RelNote250.md

 ### Localization

 This release includes: French, German, Italian, Spanish, Japanese, Dutch, Norwegian (BokmÅl), Russian, Brazilian Portuguese and Simplified Chinese versions.

 ## References

-Below you can find a brief list of references to help you start using the new release.
+Below you can find a brief list of references to help you start using the new release:

 [Official GitHub Project - alfresco-ng2-components](https://github.com/Alfresco/alfresco-ng2-components)